NicolasMurphy/songseeker-beta/journal.md

         -
     Notes:
         - Successfully deployed using vercel
-        - fixed issue on mobile
+        - fixed off by one issue on mobile
+        - added spinner
+        - fixed play again glitch
         -

 # 10/24